Fujifilm X-Pro2: Features

 The Fujifilm X-Pro2 mirrorless camera is aimed at professional and ambitious amateur photographers.
 The camera body has a X mount for connecting Fujinon XF and XC lenses.
 The autofocus system works as a hybrid using contrast and phase detection, this allows focusing and release within 0.15 to 0.25 seconds from infinity to two meters.
 For manual focusing, a focus magnifier, a digital split image indicator as well as focus peaking are available to the user.
-The camera allows to capture 30 raw or about 140 JPEG shots at up to eight frames per second, assuming a SDXC-UHS-II memory card.
+The camera allows one to capture 30 raw or about 140 JPEG shots at up to eight frames per second, assuming a SDXC-UHS-II memory card.
 The mechanical shutter allows exposure times of 30 to 1/8000 seconds, using the electronic shutter will allow shutter speeds up to 1/32,000 second.

-In addition to a fixed rear LC display, the camera has a hybrid optical viewfinder.
+In addition to a fixed rear LCD display, the camera has a hybrid optical viewfinder.
 This is a combination of optical (OVF) and electronic viewfinder (EVF) and allows the photographer to superimpose information into the optical viewfinder field.
 A selection lever can be used to switch to the electronic viewfinder with 2.36 million pixels and 100% viewfinder coverage.

 The X-Pro2 does not have automatic modes, HDR or panorama functions.
 Like its predecessor, the X-Pro1, it features various Fujifilm-typical film simulations.
 In addition, the user is provided with functions for automatic exposure, white balance, dynamic range and film simulation series.

 With the built-in Wi-Fi function, the X-Pro2 can be controlled remotely via a smartphone or tablet.

 Fujifilm “X-Trans” CMOS Sensor

-The camera is equipped with a Fujifilm X-Trans Sensor-III, which has an APS-C 23.6 × 15.6 mm format, a resolution of 24.3 megapixels and a pixel pitch of 3.9 µm.
+The camera is equipped with a Fujifilm X-Trans Sensor-III, which has an APS-C 23.6 × 15.6 mm format, a resolution of 24.3 megapixels and a pixel pitch of 3.9 μm.
 In contrast to Bayer CMOS sensor, this type features a different structure, which thus enables a different sampling method and eliminates the need for an optical low-pass filter (OLPF).
 The absence of a low-pass filter has a positive effect on the image resolution.